shanelonergan/shanelonergan.github.io/_posts/2019-09-02-streamline-your-workflow-with-custom-bash-commands.md

 Five steps just to get the lab open on my computer!
 After a while, I realized that there had to be a better way.
 As it turns out, this all can be streamlined into one easy step.
 Enter custom bash commands.

-In this article I will walk through how to create custom bash commands in Unix-based operating systems (Mac OS and Linux).
-These are custom commands you can input in your bash/terminal that either shorten an existing command or execute a pre-defined series.
+**In this article I will walk through creating custom bash commands in Unix-based operating systems (Mac OS and Linux).** These are custom commands you can input in your bash/terminal that either shorten an existing command or execute a pre-defined series.
 Some examples of what you can accomplish are:

 - Easily navigate into a directory with a long file path
 - Git add, commit, push, and merge with one command.